Vabolos/windots/.config/Windhawk/README.md

 5. Paste + save the code in the "mod" field.

 > [!NOTE]
-> The config for the old taskbar has been moved [here](https://github.com/Vabolos/windots/blob/main/_old/Windhawk.old/taskbar.json), and I am now using the rosepine theme.
+> Some of the config files used for the taskbar have been moved [here](https://github.com/Vabolos/windots/blob/main/_old/Windhawk.old), these are for the clock and labels.